Mayer Brown advises Hauck & Aufhäuser on the acquisition of Bankhaus Lampe

 Bankhaus Lampe is one of the leading independent private banks in Germany with a group business volume of €3.1 billion and assets under management of €19.1 billion.
 The bank's range of services encompasses the two corporate divisions of asset management and private & corporate customer business as well as capital markets and corporate finance.
 Its customers include wealthy private investors, medium-sized and capital market-oriented companies and institutional investors.

 In addition to providing complex transactional corporate law advice, Mayer Brown also advised on the tax and regulatory aspects of the transaction.
-Mayer Brown's global platform significantly added value as a multi-jurisdictional team from Frankfurt, Düsseldorf, Brussels, London and Washington advised on this intricate deal.
+Mayer Brown's international network significantly added value as a multi-jurisdictional team from Frankfurt, Düsseldorf, Brussels, London and Washington advised on this intricate deal.

 The Mayer Brown team was led by Frankfurt-based Corporate & Securities partners Dr. Marco Wilhelm and Dr. Ulrike Binder and included: Corporate & Securities — partner Carsten Flaßhoff (Düsseldorf), counsel Dr. Malte Richter and senior associate Dr. Frank Kafka (both Frankfurt); Banking & Securities — partner Dr. Martin Heuber (Frankfurt), counsels Kirsten Schürmann (Frankfurt) and Neil Macleod (London), senior associates Marcel Hörauf (Frankfurt) and Emma Khoo (London) and associate Ann-Kathrin Balster (Frankfurt); Tax Transactions & Consulting — partner Volker Junge and counsel Susan Günther (both Frankfurt); Litigation & Dispute Resolution — partners Dr. Jan Kraayvanger (Frankfurt) and Chris Chapman (London); Antitrust & Competition — partner David Harrison (London) and associate Philipp Studt-Tartarotti (Brussels), FSRE — partner Marlon Paz and associates Colleen Couture and Kyle Swan (all Washington DC); Employment & Benefits — senior associate Marco Maurer and associate Hasine Azim (both Frankfurt); and Real Estate — associate Benjamin Schulz (Frankfurt).